Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Experiments

-We conduct experiments on five real-world networks with ground-truth group structures.
-(1) The AVC network~\cite{avc} models an obesity prevention intervention in the Antelope Valley region of California.
+(1) The AVC network~\citep{avc} models an obesity prevention intervention in the Antelope Valley region of California.
 Each node in the network represents a real person associated with three demographic information.
-In our experiment, we choose the gender feature to divide the network into Male (51\%) and Female (49\%).
-(2) The labeled ENZ network~\cite{nr} models the relations between enzymes, and (3) the labeled PRO network~\cite{nr} models the relations between proteins.
+In our experiment, we chose the gender feature to divide the network into Male (51\%) and Female (49\%).
+(2) The labeled ENZ network~\citep{nr} models the relations between enzymes, and (3) the labeled PRO network~\citep{nr} models the relations between proteins.
 Both the ENZ network and the PRO network are divided into three groups.
 The group distributions for ENZ are 48.3\%, 49.4\%, and 2.3\%, and for PRO are 48.7\%, 48.1\%, and 3.2\%.
-(4) The UVM network~\cite{uvmucsc} is built from the Facebook data in UVM (University of Vermont), where every node is a member of UVM.
-The network is preprocessed by Lin {\em et al.}~\cite{attributeRIS} who remove the nodes without a user profile.
+(4) The UVM network~\citep{uvmucsc} was built from the Facebook data in UVM (University of Vermont), where every node is a member of UVM.
+The network was preprocessed by~\cite{attributeRIS}, who remove the nodes without a user profile.
 It is divided by the Role feature into Faculty (12\%) and Student (88\%), or divided by the Grade feature into Senior (40\%) and Junior (60\%).
-(5) Similarly, the UCSC dataset~\cite{uvmucsc} is built from the Facebook social network data in UCSC (University of California at Santa Cruz), where every node is a member of UCSC.
+(5) Similarly, the UCSC dataset~\citep{uvmucsc} was built from the Facebook social network data in UCSC (University of California at Santa Cruz), where every node is a member of UCSC.
 The network is either divided by the role feature into Faculty (10\%) and Student (90\%) or divided by the Gender feature into Male (45\%) and Female (55\%).
-The detailed statistics of those networks are given in Table~\ref{tab:dataset}.
+(6) The GOW network~\citep{gow} was collected from the public API of Gowalla, a location-based social networking service in which users share their locations via check-ins.
+Nodes are classified based on their check-in records into check-in users (54.5\%) and non-check-in users (45.5\%).
+(7) The TWI network~\citep{twi} network was collected from the public API, where nodes represent Twitch users and edges denote mutual follower relationships.
+We partition the network based on the age feature into mature users (47.0\%) and immature users (53.0\%).